hightail/wilson-api/concepts/utilities/utilities.md

 Wilson provides a number of utility functions that are decorated onto the global "wilson" instance.
 These functions provide various conveniences to developers.

-From the code, these methods can be accessed on either the global "wilson" instance or by injecting the "WilsonUtils" service into any component controller, behavior directive, service or filter declaration.
+From the code, these functions can be accessed on either the global "wilson" instance or by injecting the "WilsonUtils" service into any component controller, behavior directive, service or filter declaration.

 E.G.